š Scrap Drive: Learning How to Improvise a DIY Tractor

-How a homebuilt tractor, a spring blizzard, and a whole lot of Glover pride taught me what leadership looks like when the road disappears.
+How a homemade tractor, a spring blizzard, and a whole lot of Glover pride taught me what leadership looks like when the road disappears.

 Ford wheels.
 Chevy steering.
 Chains forged from busted knuckles and blind faith.